niiknow/vue-datatables-net/README.md

 ```

 ## Usage
 This library default configuration and provide example for use with `bootstrap4` styling.
-Though, you can fully customize with any other jQuery DataTables supported theme.
+Though, it allow for complete flexibility of customization with any other jQuery DataTables supported theme.

-> Example of required imports for Bootstrap 4:
+> Example of imports for Bootstrap 4:

 ```html
 <link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.1.3/css/bootstrap.min.css" integrity="sha384-MCw98/SFnGE8fJT3GXwEOngsV7Zt27NXFoaoApmYm81iuXoPkFOJwJ8ERdknLPMO" crossorigin="anonymous">